Restoring Linguistic Grounding in VLA Models via Train-Free Attention Recalibration: Experiments

 \subsection{Baseline Preservation Under \method{}}

 Table~\ref{tab:preservation} evaluates whether IGAR affects performance under normal (non-contradictory) instructions.
 We compare the VLA baseline success rates with results obtained when IGAR is applied to the same tasks.
 Overall, IGAR preserves baseline performance with only marginal impact.
 Across all suites, the $\pi_0$ model shows negligible performance changes, with an average decrease of only 0.4\%.
 Similarly, OpenVLA-OFT maintains almost identical performance, with an average change of +0.5\%.
 These results indicate that the attention recalibration introduced by IGAR does not interfere with correct instruction following when the language input is consistent with the visual scene.
+Furthermore, we measure per-step inference latency on a single NVIDIA RTX 5090 GPU over 50 trials.
+For OpenVLA-OFT, latency increases from $98.7 \pm 2.0$ ms to $105.6 \pm 0.5$ ms, corresponding to a modest $+7.0$ ms overhead.